Amitesh0202/Legal_lens/USER_MANUAL.md

 **Why does it say "could not extract text"?**
 Your PDF is likely a scanned image.
 Try using a digitally-created PDF, or retype the key clauses into the text box instead.

+**Why is my analysis taking longer than usual?**
+Gemini may be temporarily unavailable and the system has fallen back to Ollama.
+This is normal — your analysis will complete, just a bit slower.
+No action is needed on your part.

+**Can I use LegalLens without a Gemini API key?**
+Yes.
+If no Gemini key is configured, all requests automatically use Ollama.
+You need Ollama installed and running locally (or point `OLLAMA_BASE_URL` to a remote instance).